filip94grf/shallow_truss_instability_pinn_openseespy/README.md

 1. Adaptive moment estimation (Adam)
 2. Nesterov-accelerated adaptive moment estimation (Nadam)
 3. EvoLved Sign Momentum (Lion)
+Also it contains the programming code in software OpenSeesPy, to get the results from numerical modeling

 !!!Files contained Python scripts for complete reproduction of the developed PINN models!!!